mrkkvnsndvl/pack-it-up/README.md

-# PackItUp - Adventure Essentials Checklist
+# Pack it up - Adventure Essentials Checklist

-PackItUp is a web application designed to help you organize and manage the items you need to bring for your adventures, ensuring you're well-prepared for any journey.
+Pack it up is a web application designed to help you organize and manage the items you need to bring for your adventures, ensuring you're well-prepared for any journey.
 Whether it's a weekend camping trip or a long backpacking expedition, PackItUp has got you covered.

 ## Table of Contents